Jeev888/Novozymes-Enzyme-Stability-Prediction/README.md

-# Bioinformatics (Generative AI) Internship Assignment - Novozymes Enzyme Stability Prediction
+# Bioinformatics - Novozymes Enzyme Stability Prediction

 This repository contains the final submission for the Tokihub internship assignment, which focuses on the **Novozymes Enzyme Stability Prediction** problem.
 The goal of this project is to demonstrate an end-to-end data science pipeline for a challenging bioinformatics problem involving large, real-world data.